 Many of our students have found that having a higher education qualification has opened up new opportunities that they had never considered before.

 We live in a busy world and being able to fit your study around your career while remaining in control of your life is now more important than ever.
 Online learning could help you fit study into your life more easily, as it gives you an option of studying remotely; no more commuting and inflexible timetables.
-Alternatively, you could try blended learning and experience the best of both worlds.
+Alternatively, you could try Blended Learning and experience the best of both worlds.

 Enrolling in higher education is an investment in your future.
 When it comes to paying for your course, be realistic – but don’t let money worries put you off.
 There are various ways you can consider to fund your studies:

-• Maintenance loans and grants
+• Maintenance loans

 • Tuition fee loans